astronomer/docs/learn/use-case-setup-teardown-data-quality.md

 ### Project overview

-This project consists of two DAGs, `create_rose_table` and `rose_classification` which is scheduled on a task in the first DAG completing successfully using an [Airflow dataset](airflow-datasets.md).
+This project consists of two DAGs, `create_rose_table` and `rose_classification` which is scheduled on a task in the first DAG completing successfully using an [Apache Airflow® dataset](airflow-datasets.md).

 ![Datasets view of the use case project showing the create_rose_table DAG that produces to the dataset postgres://public/roses which is consumed by the second DAG named rose_classification.](/img/examples/use-case-setup-teardown-data-quality_datasets_view.png)